the-sleepingfox/weather_telebot/README.md

-the api keys are stored in a python file named as api.py is the following format
+the api keys are stored in a python file named as api.py in the following format